Wilfongjt/harvest/README.md

 ## Keep It Simple
 ## One Thing
 __What are Markdown Comments__
-Nothing special.
+Markdown encoded comment are a not fancy.
+Comments written in markdown

-### Technical vs Purpose based comments
+### Descriptive vs Purpose written comments

 Markdown comments are normal single line comments with an extra hash '#'